mikestreety/mikestreety/app/content/blog/2023-10-03-get-your-pocket-casts-data-using-the-unofficial-api-and-php.md

 You can now access a lot of data on Pocket Casts using the examples above.

-I'm not actually going to be using this as the history doesn't tell you when you _actually_ listened to it, nor does it give more than 100 results.
+I'm not going to be using this as the history doesn't tell you when you _actually_ listened to it, nor does it give more than 100 results on desktop - which is annoying.